A (very) brief history

 The current farmyard is situated behind the original farm on Norwich Rd.
 Rackheath, (although it is not visible from the road).
 The main Building on the farm is the grain store which can hold around 1500 tons of corn

-Mousehold Farm is now entering its final season of growing Sugar Beet and cereals.
+Mousehold Farm has just completed its final season of growing Sugar Beet and cereals.
 Such has been the fall in commodity prices, and rising costs, we’re left with no option but to develop the farm into a whole new way………….